HeloiseMuller/Chimera/README.md

 This script look for chimeric reads between two genomes.
-It reads the outputs of the two blastn and it ouputs a file named  *_chimera_spWasp_vs_spHost.txt One has to directly modify the head of the script:
+It reads the outputs of the two blastn and it ouputs a file named  *_chimera_spWasp_vs_spHost.txt One can directly modify the head of the script:
 ```
 Path and variables to set
 species = c("spWasp","spHost")